wuxudong/react-native-charts-wrapper/README.md

   MpAndroidChart & Charts are dealing pie's entryLabel in a different way, currently the settings of pie's entryLabelTextSize & entryLabel can only work in android.

+**size of chart**

+you can set chart to fix width & height, or flex:1

 ## Need for help